Development Management privacy notice

 - We will consult residents on your planning application and invite them to inspect the details on the statutory planning register, for example neighbouring properties, site notices, press adverts

-- We will publish on the Council website the names and addresses of applicants, agents and anyone making a representation on a planning application, which will be available for public access via an online search function
+- We will publish on the Council website the names and addresses of applicants and agents on a planning application, which will be available for public access via an online search function in line with the Town & Country Planning Act part 2 register

 - The Planning Inspectorate